 Whilst still very much infancy, the promise of IPA is exciting and is touted as the chief driver of the “white collar automation” revolution that has dominated the news in the space for some time now.

-Whilst the potential benefits of RPA can be very exciting, there are, nonetheless risks that one should consider and mitigate for when embarking on such a project.
+Whilst the potential benefits of RPA can be very exciting, there are, nonetheless risks associated with robotic process automation that one should consider and mitigate for when embarking on such a project.

 Current automation technology is literal in that it will only do what it has been told to.
 Humans on the other hand can observe and react, in real time to slight or unexpected changes.
 Thus, there is sometimes a concern that the robot, due to its rigidity will fail because of unexpected changes or simply because the business rules were not correctly configured (into the robot).